nowsprinting/UnityTestExamples/README_en.md

 │   │   │   └── (snip)
 │   │   └── Runtime
 │   │       ├── Entities
-│   │       │   ├── CharacterStatus.cs          // 2.4 テストコードの書きかた のSUT
+│   │       │   ├── CharacterStatus.cs          // SUT of "2.4 How to write test code"
 │   │       │   └── (snip)
 │   │       └── Level
 │   │           └── (snip)